top of page

 Basically, they found you because they were looking for something not covered on your home page or your SEO-optimised product/service pages.

 Blog writing comes under the banner of SEO copywriting.
-If you hire me as your SEO content writer today, I'll approach it with the respect and care it deserves.
-High quality SEO content takes time – but the rewards can be well worth it.
+If you hire me as your SEO content writer, I'll approach your blogs with the respect and care they deserve.
+High-quality SEO content takes time – but the rewards can be worth it.

 Why great copy plays a part in search engine optimization